hawkicad/The_MIC_Capstone/README.md

   - Always pull the latest changes from the branch you are branching off from to avoid conflicts
     - use 'git pull origin branch_name'
   - Make sure to regularly communicate with the team to avoid overlapping work and merge conflicts

+## Environment Configuration

+  - Use '.env' files or similar in your codebase
+  - **Do not commit secrets** like API keys to the repo.
+Instead, use GitHub Secrets
+    a.
+In GitHub, go to the repo > "Settings" > "Secrets"
+    b.
+Add secrets like 'DATABASE_URL', 'API_KEY', etc
+    c.
+In our GitHub Actions workflow, we can use these secrets with '${{secrets.SECRET_NAME}}'

+## Database Migrations

+  - Use a migration tool such as Node.js
+  - In our CI/CD pipeline (GitHub Actions), after the test step and before we deploy, we should run migrations to ensure the database is updated

+## Access Control

+  - Only teammembers and project parter should be able to merge into 'qa' and 'main'